jrief/django-formset/docs/source/installation.rst

 .. note:: The provided JavaScript file is optimized for modern browsers, which can handle
 	EcmaScript-ES2020, or later.
 These browsers are Chrome 94+, Edge 94+, Firefox 93+, Safari 15+
 	and Opera 81+.
-In the rare occasion, that you have to support a legacy browser, choose an appropriate target from the TypeScript build options and recompile the sources.
+In the rare occasion that you have to support a legacy browser, choose an appropriate target from the TypeScript build options and recompile the sources.